American Forts: East

 (1756 - unknown), Belvidere

-A NJ colonial militia fort.
-It was a stone blockhouse 36 feet square, with a 16-foot square stone house, enclosed by a 60-foot square palisade.
+A NJ colonial militia fort for 50 men.
+It was a stone blockhouse 36 feet square, with a 16-foot square stone storehouse, enclosed by a 60-foot square palisade.
+No remains.
+Site was excavated in 1995, located just east of the Belvidere-Riverton bridge on private property.

 McMurtie's Fort